 Now that you have blonde hair, you will need to maintain it to keep it looking its best.
 The blonde color you have will fade with time unless you use a color refresher shampoo or regularly tone it with a semi-permanent color every few weeks.
 How often you tone your hair is completely up to you, and you may find that you like a warmer blonde and prefer to just leave it for longer.

-Follow up with a few protein treatments and deep conditioning and your hair will be in great condition again before you know it, and you will have successfully journeyed from black to blonde hair.
+You should also consider using a few protein treatments and a deep conditioner and your hair will be in great condition again before you know it while having successfully journeyed from black to blonde hair.

 Do you have a question about dyeing black hair blonde?
 Need some help with the process or have an experience to share?
 Leave a comment for tailored advice and share your insight with other readers.